yasserrida/flask_starter_template/README.md

-# Flask starter template with MongoDB and MySQL and socketIO
+# Flask starter template with MongoDB and MySQL and socketIO and JWT

 ## Requirements